SPHeRE PhD Programme

 - Choice of PhD project from an extensive range during the first year

 - Supervision by internationally renowned Principal Investigators

 - Placement with a prestigious overseas agency to further PhD project development in the second or third years

 - Travel funds to national training days and international conferences

 - Annual stipend of €18,000 plus laptop computer plus PhD fees

 This programme provides excellent training for scholars in core health services and population health research skills.
 Self-funded applicants, applicants who have secured funding from a source other than the HRB (Health Research Board) and applicants who wish to pursue the programme on a part-time basis are also welcome to apply.
 The SPHeRE Programme is subject to funding by the HRB.

-The SPHeRE Programme are no longer accepting applications for the 2018/2019 academic year.
 Please see the SPHeRE website for full details of recruitment.